advocateddrummer/vim-introduction/README.md

  * [Vim's wiki] (http://www.vim.wikia.com) there is a lot there.
  * [Learn Vimscript the Hard Way] (http://learnvimscriptthehardway.stevelosh.com) by Steve Losh.
+ * [A Vim Primer] (http://danielmiessler.com/study/vim/) a fantastic read by Daniel Miessler.

 * There are *way too many* cheat sheets, find one or two you like, keep them next to your keyboard until you do not have to look at them anymore.
 A few that